-As a Communications Specialist your responsibilities include:
+As a Police Dispatcher Professional your responsibilities include:

-Answer 9-1-1 and non-emergency calls from the public.
+- Answer 9-1-1 and non-emergency calls from the public.

-Dispatch LVMPD officers on calls that require police response.
+- Dispatch LVMPD officers on calls that require police response.

-Accurate documentation of the 9-1-1 and non-emergency calls and officers radio traffic.
+- Accurate documentation of the 9-1-1 and non-emergency calls and officers radio traffic.

-Provide citizens referrals to other agencies, such as District Attorney, Constable's Office, Family Court, and Mental Health, etc.
+- Provide citizens referrals to other agencies, such as District Attorney, Constable's Office, Family Court, and Mental Health, etc.